loftyshaky/extensions-privacy-policy/extensions-privacy-policy.md

 All Scroll to Top data is stored using web-extension storage API.
 The stored data will be automatically synced between devices, provided the user has sync enabled.

-Synced Scroll to Top data is stored in your personal account (for example: Google or Microsoft account).
-No other data is sent anywhere, under any circumstances.
+Synced Scroll to Top data is stored in your personal account (for example: Google or Microsoft account), nothing else is sent anywhere.
+No data is collected from you.

 ## Selected Text Searcher